-The City of North Olmsted’s deer management program is completed for the 2020 season.
+The City of North Olmsted deer management program operations is completed for 2021.
 If you are experiencing a high volume of deer traffic in your neighborhood, please call the Safety Department at 440-716-4137.
 The North Olmsted Police Department will be managing the program and the locations.

 The Ohio Department of Transportation advises motorists to use these driving tips to help avoid collisions with deer: